TWUOnline/LDRS627/_pages/unit-3.md

 Identify what emotions and feeling have hindered or stopped your own learning as an adult and how you could design to avoid a similar hindrance for someone else.

 | Activity 2:| | |

+As you think about the teaching methods of Jesus, or another religious teacher, what stands out?
+Does anything surprise you?

 | Activity 3:| | |
 | Activity 4:| | |